monkjames/SIE_Py/README.txt

 # Quick Notes:
-- Users are assumed to have a basic understanding of Pythong and Jupyter Notebooks
+- Users are assumed to have a basic understanding of Python and Jupyter Notebooks
 - This app was written using VS Code on a Windows computer with SIE installed

 # Prerequisites